 showlocator is a command to display the blinking status of the CHECK LEDs of the operation panels mounted in SPARC M10 Systems chassis and crossbar boxes (XBBOXs).

-off (Off) Indicates that it is normal, the input power is being off, or the power fails.
+Off (Off) Indicates that it is normal, the input power is being off, or the power fails.

-Indicates that it is a chassis subject to maintenance.
-Blinking useradm, platadm, platop, fieldeng
+Blinking Indicates that it is a chassis subject to maintenance.

 (Blinking)

 On (Lighted) Indicates that an abnormality is detected.